Flotype/now/getting_started.md

 The client puts its `receiveMessage` function in its `now` pocket so the server can call it when there are new messages.
 All it does is create a new `div` on the page with the chat message inside it.

 Because the client defines the `receiveMessage` function in the `now` pocket, that function also gets added to the server's `everyone.now` pocket.
 This way, the server can easily call every single client's `receiveMessage` function in one fell swoop.
 And that is exactly what the server does inside the `distributeMessage` function.

+Fin
+---
+That's all there is to building things in NowJS.
+Armed with this knowledge, you can build all sorts of real-time applications easily and expressively.
+Happy coding!